enebert/TheoryCS/KMA Notes/Control.md

             whileLoop msg cond
 ```

 This is similar to what we did above except we've abstracted out the condtion.
-As mentioned above, I had a hard time getting the types set up write to make this happen.
+As mentioned above, I had a hard time getting the types set up correctly to make this happen.
 The ```modify(+1)``` is what's chaging the state of the condtion so we don't end up entering an infinite loop.
 We can execute the whileLoop by doing something like:

 ```haskell
  main = do